Jardilou/5EOES-Embedded-Project/README.md

 3.2 Analysis of the output
 ![Im_in](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Firmware_Attack/.data_section_content.png)
 <br/>
 Among this file was a succession of random characters closely resembling to a password.
 Hmm, I wonder if this could be it.
 It certainly couldn't be that easy, after all the work I did trying to debug the power analysis...

 <br/>
 I reconnected my serial connection using the HW-193 and surprise surprise, a salt and hash appeared just before my eyes.
+(I also tried the "Je suis une petite tortue" sentence, unsuccessfully)

 <br/>
 ![Im_in2](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Firmware_Attack/salt_and_hash.png)